alice-adventures/docker/README.md

 ### Enter Wonderland

-Open your preferred browser in you host and connect to the IP address of the container.
-If unsure, inspect the IP address of a running container:
+Open your preferred browser in your host and connect to `http://IP_address` of the container, for example: `http://172.17.0.1` (do not use `https`).
+If unsure, inspect the IP address the alice container:

 ```sh
 docker inspect --format {{.NetworkSettings.IPAddress}} alice